leoforfree/cz-customizable/README.md

 ## Steps:
 - install commitizen case you don't have it: `npm install -g commitizen`
 - install the cz-customizable: `npm install cz-customizable --save-dev`
 - configure `commitizen` to use `cz-customizable` as plugin.
-There are a few ways to do this.
-  - Option 1: change your `package.json`
+Add those lines to your `package.json`:
   ```
   ...
   "config": {